⚙️ Engineering deep-dive

 Keypair encryption

 Python's cryptography library encrypts every private key before DB write.
-A unique 12-byte IV per key and a 16-byte authentication tag prevent tampering.
+Unique 12-byte IV per key and 16-byte authentication tag prevent tampering.